groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert/ebook.md

 On the other hand, converting your files to eBook format is also quite simple and natural.
 Minimally, all you need is to specify the desired output format in the `Format` property of the [`EBookConvertOptions`](https://reference.groupdocs.com/conversion/net/groupdocs.conversion.options.convert/ebookconvertoptions/) class instance.

-The following code sample demonstrates how to convert a PDF document to eBook in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).
+The following code sample demonstrates how to convert a PDF document to eBook format in C# using [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net).

 ```csharp
 // Load the source PDF file